Digital Literacy: The Non-Negotiable for College and Career Readiness

 What does it really mean to prepare students for the future?
 Is it enough to put a Chromebook in every student’s hand and install the latest learning app?
 Or are we fooling ourselves into thinking “access” is the same as “readiness”?

-Let’s be honest: many K–12 school systems have poured millions into technology integration.
-Smartboards.
-Tablets.
-Learning management systems.
-But here’s the uncomfortable truth: buying shiny devices is not the same thing as teaching digital literacy.
 If students don’t know which tools to use, when to use them, and why they matter, then all we’ve done is create a very expensive distraction.
-And now, enter artificial intelligence.
+Now we have artificial intelligence.
 Teachers are scrambling to figure out what to do with ChatGPT and other AI tools, while students are already using them, sometimes wisely, often recklessly.
-AI is exposing the gap between technology access and true digital literacy in real time.
-Do we really want students outsourcing their thinking to machines without ever learning how to question, evaluate, and apply the output?
-Or will we finally seize this moment to teach them the deeper skills of discernment, adaptability, and responsible use that AI demands?
+AI is exposing the gap between access to technology and true digital literacy in real time.
+Do we really want students to outsource their thinking to machines without ever learning to question, evaluate, and apply the output?
+Do we assume students understand right from wrong when it comes to technology use?
+Or will we finally seize this moment to teach them the greater skills of discernment, adaptability, and responsible use of technology to help them navigate an AI-dominant world effectively?

 David Conley’s landmark EPIC report, Redefining College Readiness, laid this out back in 2007.
 He identified four critical dimensions for success: